Adam Hadwin Betting Profile: The Sentry - PGA TOUR

 Hadwin's Best Finishes

-- Hadwin participated in 26 tournaments last season, securing two finishes in the top five and earning five top-10 finishes.
+- Hadwin took part in 26 tournaments last season, earning two top-five finishes and collecting five finishes in the top 10.

-- Last season Hadwin put up his best performance at the Shriners Children's Open at TPC Summerlin.
+- Last season Hadwin had his best performance at the Shriners Children's Open at TPC Summerlin.
 He shot -19 and finished second (one shot back of the winner).

-- Hadwin collected 908 points last season, placing 44th in the FedExCup standings.
+- Hadwin's 908 points last season placed him 44th in the FedExCup standings.

 Hadwin's Strokes Gained Rankings